AldrinSeanPereira/AldrinSeanPereira/README.md

 - 👀 My interests lie in the fields of **programming, health & learning**
 - 🌱 I’m currently working on **learning from FreeCodeCamp certifications**

-## I wish to become a full stack web dev (working remotely) so I’m looking to collaborate on related projects

 - 📫 How to reach me :
   - Twitter: [@aaaldehyde](https://twitter.com/aaaldehyde)
   - LinkedIn: [Aldrin Sean Pereira](https://www.linkedin.com/in/aldrinseanpereira/)